Sage-Bionetworks/awesome-synapse/README.md

 ## Java
 * [SynapseWorkflowOrchestrator](https://github.com/Sage-Bionetworks/SynapseWorkflowOrchestrator) - Links one or more Synapse Evaluation queues to a workflow engine.
 Each Evaluation queue is associated with a workflow template.
 Each submission is a workflow job, an instance of the workflow template.
 Upon submission to the Evaluation queue the Workflow Orchestrator initiates and tracks the workflow job, sending progress notifications and uploading log files.
+* [NRGRSynapseGlue](https://github.com/Sage-Bionetworks/NRGRSynapseGlue) - This is the integration of NRGR and Synapse, linking data access approval in NRGR to data access in Synapse.
+* [EvaluationStatistics](https://github.com/Sage-Bionetworks/EvaluationStatistics) - This application computes statistics on the evaluation queues in Synapse.
+* [Synapse-User-Geolocation](https://github.com/Sage-Bionetworks/Synapse-User-Geolocation) - An application to geolocate all Synapse users and display them on a map.

 ## Workflow